iamkroot/asus-numpad/README.md

 ## Features
 This builds upon the work done in [asus-touchpad-numpad-driver](https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver), and adds more goodies that bring it closer to parity with the official Windows driver-
 * Hold to toggle numlock/cycle brightness
-* Drag to trigger calculator
+* Drag to trigger calculator (on supported models)
 * Allows using the touchpad when numlock is active
 * Ignores touches in margins (outside the numpad)
 * Integration with system's NumLock state - toggle with external keyboards